mubzie/rock-paper-scissors/README.md

-my first javascript exercise based on a game called rock-paper-scissors.
+my first javascript exercise based on a game called rock-paper-scissors. it continues from here